Vanderbilt University: Academics

 As of 2021, Vanderbilt had an enrollment of 7,111 undergraduate and 6,685 graduate and professional students, for a total of 13,796 students.
-Students from all 50 states and more than 100 countries attend Vanderbilt, with 68% of the undergraduate student body coming from outside the South and 10% from outside of the United States.
+Students from all 50 states and more than 100 countries attend Vanderbilt, with approximately 68% of the undergraduate student body coming from outside the South and 10% from outside of the United States.
 As of 2022, the incoming undergraduate class was 49% male and 51% female.
 Moreover, 12.7% of the class was classified as Hispanic, 11.9% Black or African American, 16.9% Asian, 6% other/two or more races, and 10.4% international.
 88% of Vanderbilt's students graduate in four years and 93% within six years.
 97% of first-years return for their second year.

 Vanderbilt lets undergraduates choose among 70 majors, or create their own, in its four undergraduate schools and colleges: the College of Arts and Science, the School of Engineering, Peabody College of Education and Human Development, and Blair School of Music.
 The university also has six graduate and professional schools, including the Divinity School, Graduate School, Law School, School of Medicine, School of Nursing, and Owen Graduate School of Management.
 As of 2021, Vanderbilt has a student-to-faculty ratio of 8:1.

-The university's undergraduate programs are highly selective: in 2022, Vanderbilt's acceptance rate and yield rate was 6.1% and 39.2%, respectively.
-Vanderbilt is the most selective university in the state of Tennessee.
+The university's undergraduate programs are highly selective: in 2022, Vanderbilt's acceptance rate and yield rate were 6.1% and 52.3%, respectively.
+Vanderbilt is one of the most selective universities in the United States.

-Despite having one of the lowest overall undergraduate acceptance rates in the United States, Vanderbilt, among other institutions such as Northwestern University, Northeastern University and Tulane University, has come under scrutiny for "artificial deflation" of their acceptance rate, making the schools seem much more selective than they actually are.

-In the most recent admissions cycle, 54% of the class was accepted in the two binding Early Decision rounds, at an acceptance rate of 15.7%.

 In 2015, Vanderbilt was ranked fifth overall and fourth among private universities in enrollment of National Merit Scholars.
 In its most recent annual comparison of admissions selectivity, The Princeton Review gave Vanderbilt a rating of 99 out of 99.
 The class of 2023 included 231 National Merit Scholars and 116 valedictorians or salutatorians.
 Additionally, the class had standardized test scores that were well above average: the interquartile range (25th percentile – 75th percentile) of SAT scores was 1460–1560, while the interquartile range of ACT scores was 33–35.
 For students of the class of 2016 whose schools reported exact class rankings, 93% ranked in the top 10% of their class.